COMMON QUESTIONS ABOUT KAWAI PIANOS

 Where Are Kawai Grand Pianos Made?

-With only two exceptions, all Kawai acoustic grand pianos are made in Kawai’s renowned Ryuyo Piano Factory located near Hamamatsu, Japan.
+With only a few exceptions, all Kawai acoustic grand pianos are made in Kawai’s renowned Ryuyo Piano Factory located near Hamamatsu, Japan.
 The Ryuyo factory is one of the most advanced piano-building facilities of its kind.
 It combines the values of “old world craftsmanship” and “leading-edge technology” to create instruments of exceptional quality that provide the best of both worlds.
-The entire range of GX Series Performance Grands and three of the GL Series Professional Grands (GL-50, GL-40 and GL-30) are built at the Ryuyo facility.
-Only two Kawai grand piano models – the 5’ GL-10 and 5’2” GL-20 – are built at Kawai’s Karawan factory in Indonesia.
+The entire GX Series Performance Grands and the GL Series’ GL-50, GL-40, GL-30 and GL-20 (Canada Market) models are built at the Ryuyo facility.
+The 5’ GL-10 and 5’2” GL-20 (US market) are the only grand pianos built at Kawai’s Karawan factory in Indonesia.
 The Karawan plant was designed to replicate perfectly the philosophy, culture and technologies of the famed Ryuyo Factory.
 Because these attributes of fine craftsmanship have been successfully reproduced at Karawan, the Kawai GL-10 and GL-20 have become two of the best-selling grand pianos in the world.
-(Note: GL-20 grands were produced at the Ryuyo Factory in Japan until the spring of 2019.)

 Where Are Kawai Upright Pianos Made?